-We are humbled that our Piana collection won silver in the 2022 Driven X Design Better Future awards.
+We are humbled that our Piana collection won both the Melbourne + Australian 2022 Better Future Design awards.

-The Piana collection is a design exploration by Australian designer Franco Crea in utilising an environmentally certified, high-performing material not commonly seen in loose furniture design.
-Piana offers a playful architectural form yet restrained minimalist aesthetic layered with its unique ability to be used both indoors and out.
+Our Piana collection is a design exploration by Franco Crea in utilising an environmentally certified, high-performing material not commonly seen in loose furniture design.
+Piana offers a playful architectural form yet a restrained minimalist aesthetic layered with its unique ability to be used both indoors and out.

 Thanks to Better Future Awards and the jury for considering the Piana Collection.
 It is very special to be recognised for our designs in the Australian design community.